Lasso Inference for High-Dimensional Time Series: The High-Dimensional Linear Model

 as it is well known that if $P$ is sufficiently large, the best linear predictors $\beta_j$ will be close to the true coefficients $\rho_j$ \citep[see e.g.,][Lemma 2.2]{KPP11}.
 To relate the summability condition above to the weak sparsity condition, note that by H\"older's inequality we have that

 The constant comes from bounding the first term by the convergence of $\beta_j$ to $\rho_j$ plus the summability of the latter, while the second term involving $P$ follows from Lemma 5.1 of \cite{PhillipsSolo92}.\footnote{As the same lemma shows, one should in fact treat the case $r=1/(a+1)$ separately, in which a bound of order $\left(\ln P\right)^{\frac{a}{a+1}}$ holds.} As such, summability conditions on lag polynomials imply weak sparsity conditions, where the strength of the summability condition (measured through $a$) and the required strictness of the sparsity (measured through $r$) determine the order $s_r$ of the sparsity.
-Therefore, weak sparsity -- unlike exact sparsity -- can accommodate sparse sieve estimation of infinite-order, appropriately summable, processes, providing an alternative to least-squares estimation of lower order approximations. \end{example}
+Therefore, weak sparsity -- unlike exact sparsity -- can accommodate sparse sieve estimation of infinite-order, appropriately summable, processes, providing an alternative to least-squares estimation of lower order approximations.
+For VAR models we can apply the same reasoning, with the addition that appropriate row sparsity is needed for the coefficients in the row of interest of the VAR if the number of series increases with the sample size. \end{example}